DAT254 Health Informatics

 The course consists of six hours of combined lectures and "hands-on exercises" per week, where some lectures might be given as flipped-classroom lectures or by the students presenting topics to be covered.
 In addition, there are smaller mandatory assignments and a larger project.
 The larger project work will be either as individual research survey studies of relevant problem areas, or as practical pre-projects of possible development projects (done in groups).
-The project must be documented in an approc.15 pages written reports for individual projects, and longer for group projects.
+The project must be documented in a term paper (final report).

-Taking the oral exam requires that the mandatory assignments and the larger project have been approved.
+Taking the oral exam requires that a number of mandatory assignments (a programming project, written reports, oral presentations) and the larger project (term paper) have been approved.

 The course has an examination in two parts: an oral exam and a project report.

 The project report counts for 30% of the final grade and the oral exam counts for 70% of the final grade.

 Both parts must get a passing grade in order to get a final grade for the course.

 In case one of the parts gets a failing grade, that part can be taken as a re-sitting/postponed exam.

 Grading scale is A-F where F is fail.